Sukomal Barua

 Sukomal Barua (born 1955) is a Bangladeshi educationist.
-He is a Professor in the Department of Pali and Buddhist Studies at University of Dhaka.
+He is a professor in the Department of Pali and Buddhist Studies at University of Dhaka.
 He has been awarded the prestigious Ekushey Padak in 2006 by the Government of Bangladesh for his contribution to education.
-He is a member of advisory council in Bangladesh Nationalist Party.
+He is a member of advisory council in Bangladesh Nationalist Party from 2017.

 Early life

 Barua was born in 1955 in Dhemsha Union, Satkania Upazila, Chittagong District to Ganash Chandra Barua and Buddhimati Barua.

 Career

 Barua first worked at Rangunia College as a lecturer.
 Later he worked at Hasina Jamal Degree College where he was the first principal.
 He then joined University of Dhaka as a professor of the Department of Pali and Buddhist Studies.
 He became chairman of Department of Pali and Buddhist Studies in University of Dhaka.
 He is an adjunct professor of Atish Dipankar University of Science and Technology.

 Barua served as the secretary general of "Religions for Peace Bangladesh".
 He was in central committee of the organization named "Asian Conference of Religions for Peace".
 He was first principal of Dhaka International Buddhist Monastery.
 He served as the president of the Gurudwara Management Committee Bangladesh and Dr. Ambedkar Foundation.
 He was vice-president of the Bangladesh Interreligious Writers and Journalists Association, and the Bangladesh chapter of the Asian Buddhist Conference for Peace.

 He is President of the Bangladesh Chapter of World Buddhist Federation and Chairman of Council for Interfaith Hermony in Bangladesh.